How To Add A Link Section To WordPress

 (Delete your links)

-To delete multiple links, either click on the checkbox next to every item that you want to delete, or select all links by clicking on the main checkbox next to the ‘Name’ column header at the top of the list …
+To delete multiple links, either tick the checkbox next to each item that you would like to be removed, or select all links by clicking on the main checkbox next to the ‘Name’ column header at the top of the list …

 (Delete multiple links)

-Select Delete from the ‘Bulk Actions’ menu, and click the Apply button to remove your selected links …
+Select Delete from the ‘Bulk Actions’ menu, and click Apply to delete your selected links …

-To access and configure your Link widgets, go to the navigation menu and select Appearance > Widgets
+To access and configure your Link widgets, go to the WP dashboard navigation menu and select Appearance > Widgets

 Links widget